Couscous Tabbouleh Salad

 👝 How to Store Leftovers

 Store leftovers in an airtight container in the fridge.
-This salad is great leftover, in fact, it just becomes more flavorful as it sits in the fridge.
-It’ll last for about 4 days.
+This salad is great leftover; in fact, it just becomes more flavorful as it sits in the fridge.
+It’ll last for about 5-6 days.
+If the salad seems dry after refrigeration, drizzle with a bit of olive oil and lemon juice before serving.

 🤔 Common Questions